tessercat/daoistic-book/book.md

 long and short measure each other, high and low average each other,

-cause and effect cancel each other, before and after follow each other.
+cause and effect balance each other, before and after follow each other.

 So the wise are in the business of doing nothing,